Event Medical Solutions

 What is the difference between a first aid tent and event medical services?
 A first aid tent typically provides basic care for minor cuts or bruises while event medical services involve a higher level of care, including physician oversight and emergency response.

 Does my event need a physician on-site?
-While most events do not require a physician to be physically present, all event medical services should be directed by a medical doctor who establishes the clinical protocols the on-site staff must follow.
+While most events do not require a physician to be physically present, all event medical services should be directed by a medical doctor who establishes the clinical guidelines that on-site staff must follow.

 What insurance should an event medical provider have?
 Providers should carry professional liability insurance (malpractice) and general liability insurance.
 This protects both the medical team and the event organizer in the event of an incident.